jbiatek/BSGRulebook/rulebook.md

 1. Lose any titles to the character highest in the line of succession for that title.
 All resources that are tied to that title (the hand of Quorum cards, nuke tokens, Destinations) travel with the title as-is, they are not discarded.
 1. Move to the "Resurrection Ship" location.
 If piloting a ship, that ship is returned to the Reserves.
 1. Unless otherwise directed, draw a Super Crisis Card.
-1. If you were the Mutineer, hand off the Mutineer card to the human player of your choice.
-They must follow the procedure for revealing the Mutineer card.
+1. If you were the Mutineer, hand off the Mutineer card face up to the human player of your choice.
+They must follow the procedure for receiving the Mutineer card.
 1. If the "Resurrection Ship" location is hazardous, and the fleet has traveled 6 or less distance, look at the rest of your Loyalty cards, if any.
 Hand them all, face down, to *one* human player of your choice.
     - If it is not hazardous, the "Resurrection Ship" will allow you to do this later as an action.
-1. From this point on, as a Cylon player you will no longer draw a Crisis card at the end of your turn.
+1. From this point on, follow the rules for a revealed Cylon.
+This includes *not* drawing a Crisis card at the end of your turn.

 #### Cylon game turn